Corndel/DA4-WS4-PBI-NHS/README.md

 * Sort this by the original month end column
 * Make this column the new X-axis

-*When a column is categorical we cannot restrict the range as we did before in the "Format Visual" panel
+*When a column is categorical we cannot restrict the range as we did before in the `Format Visual` panel

 ## Restrict Range

- 1. Select "Table View" in the far left panel
+ 1. Select `Table View` in the far left panel
- 1. Select the "Home" tab 1.
-Select "Transform Data"
+ 1. Select the `Home` tab 1.
+Select `Transform Data`
- 1. Select "Transform Data"
+ 1. Select `Transform Data`

 **_NOTE:_** We will now be performing transformations in PowerQuery.

 ![alt text](image-22.png)

 A Power Query Window will open
-1. Select the "Filters" button on the Month_Ending" column
+1. Select the `Filters` button on the Month_Ending` column
-1. Select "Date Filters" and choose "Between" in the sub menu
+1. Select `Date Filters` and choose `Between` in the sub menu

 ![alt text](image-23.png)